 Pokies

-Stonevegas's catalogue is the headline of the whole site, at roughly 12,000 games.
+Stonevegas's catalogue is the headline of the whole site, at roughly 8,000 games.
 The Pokies tab sits within a long row of categories: Providers, Top, New, Popular, Spring, Exclusive, Bonus Buys, Megaways, Live Games, Instant Games, Pokies, Table Games and All Jackpots.

-The mix we captured is broader than its siblings': modern Pragmatic Play hits (Sweet Bonanza Super Scatter, Reactoonz-style titles) sit next to a deep bench of classic Amusnet, formerly EGT, machines (Shining Crown, Dolphin's Pearl Deluxe, Lucky Lady's Charm, Burning Hot).
+The mix we captured is broader than its rivals': modern Pragmatic Play hits (Sweet Bonanza Super Scatter, Reactoonz-style titles) sit next to a deep bench of classic Amusnet, formerly EGT, machines (Shining Crown, Dolphin's Pearl Deluxe, Lucky Lady's Charm, Burning Hot).
 That classic-game depth is what pushes the count so high and gives the lobby a different character from the Pragmatic-heavy rivals.
 Play'n GO, Hacksaw Gaming and BGaming titles round it out, and some jackpot games display live pool values.

 Live dealer and table games